Resonance based schemes for SPDEs: Introduction

 One future direction will be to look to schemes satisfying some symmetries.
 Symmetric schemes, those in \cite{B.B.M.S2023} for instance, are well understood in the determinist context.
 One can then easily build schemes of order two that will be symmetric.
 The main task will be to check how the stochastic methods will work with implicit schemes.
 Another interesting symmetry will be symplectic methods (see \cite{M.S2023}) but they are not very general for deterministic schemes.
+An interesting but technically challenging question is whether it's possible to produce schemes with both low regularity spatial noise and initial conditions.

 Finally, let us outline the paper by summarising the content of its sections.
 In Section~\ref{Sec::2}, we present the main SPDEs under consideration and precisely define the noise.
 We start here the first step of the scheme by explaining how to iterate the Duhamel formulation in order to produce a series of decorated trees that will be truncated depending on the order of the scheme.
-Decorated trees are introduced in Definition \ref{decorated_trees} and the truncated tree series is given in Proposition\ref{tree_series}.
-At the end of this section, we state one of our main theorems, that is, Theorem\ref{main_theorem_general}.
+Decorated trees are introduced in Definition \ref{decorated_trees} and the truncated tree series is given in Proposition~\ref{tree_series}.
+At the end of this section, we state one of our main theorems, that is, Theorem~\ref{main_theorem_general}.
 It gives the order at which the resonance based approach ceases to work for SPDEs.

 In Section~\ref{Sec::3}, we introduce the technique of resonance analysis which is the main tool for discretising the iterated integrals.
 We first explain the discretisation of the nonlinearity before comparing this to the discretisation of the stochastic integral.
 The main example to which we apply these techniques is the stochastic NLS with multiplicative noise and cubic nonlinearity for which we derive a discretisation in Fourier space up to order $ \mathcal{O}(t^{3/2}) $ in Propositon \ref{expansion_scheme_NLS}.
 We also discuss the mechanism by which we can lower regularity conditions in the deterministic case and how this does not translate to stochastic PDEs at higher orders.
 The latter is verified by exhibiting an iterated integral where the resonance techniques cannot be applied in Proposition \ref{counter_example}.